Qstreet/d3/README.md

 * d3 selections have a .call() method that executes the provided function with the selection as the first parameter.
 We can use .call() to: prevent saving our selection as a variable, and preserve the selection for additional chaining.

+## Steps
+* Access data

+Look at the data structure and declare how to access the values we’ll need
+* Create chart dimensions

+Declare the physical (i.e. pixels) chart parameters
+* Draw canvas

+Render the chart area and bounds element
+* Create scales

+Create scales for every data-to-physical attribute in our chart
+* Draw data

+Render your data elements
+* Draw peripherals

+Render your axes, labels, and legends
+* Set up interactions

 ## Conventions
 1. When called as setters, functions typically return a reference to the current object, thus enabling method chaining.